-Wat Phra Kaew is one of the oldest temples of Chiang Rai.
-It is located in the centre of the city, not far from the Central Market and the Clock Tower.
+This is one of the oldest temples of Chiang Rai.
+It is in the center of the city, not far from the Central Market and the Clock Tower.
 It dates back to at least the end of the 14th century.
 In 1434 the highly revered Emerald Buddha statue (aka Phra Kaew Morakot) was discovered in this temple.
-It was hidden in the chedi of the temple until the chedi was hit by lightning.
-The chedi was damaged to such an extent that it revealed the statue that is now at Wat Phra Kaew in Bangkok.
+It was hidden in the chedi of the temple until lightning hit the chedi.
+The chedi was damaged to such an extent that it revealed the statue.
+The Emerald Buddha is now in Wat Phra Kaew in Bangkok.
 Wat Phra Kaew has an interesting museum with many Buddhist artifacts.

 Wat Sangkaew Photiyan

-Wat Sang Kaew Photiyan is located in Mae Suay district, about 50 kms south of Chiang Rai.
+Wat Sang Kaew Photiyan is in Mae Suay district, about 50 km south of Chiang Rai.
 This temple was recently constructed and features in our Chiang Rai White Temple Tour.
 The location is nothing less than spectacular.
 The view over the countryside is lovely.
-There are many statues at this temple which covers about 4,5 ha.
-The most striking feature of Wat Sang Kaew Photiyan is a huge sitting statue of Kruba Srivichai, the engineer monk.
+There are many statues at this temple which cover about 4,5 ha.
+The most striking feature of Wat Sang Kaew Photiyan is a huge sitting statue of Kruba Srivichai, the “engineer monk”.
 Kruba Srivichai’s followers reconstructed more than 200 temples in North Thailand.
 They also constructed the road to Wat Doi Suthep in Chiang Mai in 1935.

 Cycling in Chiang Rai

-The countryside around Chiang Rai is perfect for cycling.
-It is very traditional and there are many nice country roads, villages and local temples.
-The city is less interesting to ride a bicycle.
-Spending half a day or a full day cycling is really a great experience.
+The countryside is perfect for cycling.
+It is very traditional, and there are many nice country roads, villages and local temples.
+Spending half a day or a full day cycling is a great experience.
 Chiang Rai is a much smaller city than, for instance, Chiang Rai.
 It doesn’t take long to leave the traffic behind.
 The runway of the old airport is a very popular recreation area where locals are jogging and riding bicycles around sunrise.

 Trekking in Chiang Rai

 One of the great activities in Chiang Rai is trekking.
 Chiang Rai province has an enormous diversity when it comes to tribal villages.
 There are some fantastic trekking areas north and northwest of the city.
 It only takes a drive of about half an hour to get there.
 There are waterfalls, magnificent views as well as Karen, Lahu, and Akha villages.
-We can take you to areas where it is very unlikely you will meet other trekkers or really anyone.
+We can take you to areas where it is improbable you will meet other trekkers or really anyone.
 Give it a try.
 The area of Doi Bo offers great trekking.

 Santikhiri on Doi Mae Salong